Tomatillo: Benefits, Uses, Recipes, Side Effects, How to Eat & All

 • Make roasted tomatillo soup with onion, garlic, and spices.
 Top with cilantro and diced avocado.

-Use of Tomatillo to make it into a sauce or paste
+Use Tomatillo to make it into a sauce or paste

 1. Cook tomatillos in a saucepan until soft, then puree with spices and seasonings for a delicious salsa verde or enchilada sauce